openstack-archive/senlin/doc/source/glossary.rst

    Profile
      A profile is a mould used for creating objects (i.e. :term:`Node`).
 A profile is an instance of a :term:`Profile Type` with all required information specified.
-Each profile has an unique ID.
+Each profile has a unique ID.
 As a guideline, a profile cannot be updated once created.
 To change a profile, you have to create a new instance.